 A criminal record can create difficult downstream consequences, whether the record is for having been arrested or convicted (or both).
-For example, employers and landlords commonly ask job applicants and apartment seekers whether they have ever been convicted of (or perhaps even arrested for) a criminal offense.
+For example, employers and landlords commonly ask job applicants and rental applicants whether they have ever been convicted of (or perhaps even arrested for) a criminal offense.
 Employers might not hire—and landlords might not rent to—people who answer "yes" to these questions.
 The good news is that, in some cases, you may be able to get an arrest or conviction expunged from your record.

 Expungement refers to the process of sealing arrest and conviction records.
 Virtually every state has enacted laws that allow people to expunge arrests and convictions from their records.
 Though the details can vary from one state to the next, most states' laws provide that once an arrest or conviction has been expunged, it need not be disclosed, including to potential employers or landlords.